International Academy for

 14th World Congress and Exhibition

-Deadline for papers:
+Deadline for Early Bird:

 International Academy Awards